-3. He journals every study morning.
-Which means he draws a picture of what he did yesterday…and he dictates to me what his picture is about.
+He journals every study morning.
+Which means he draws a picture of what he did yesterday and dictates to me what his picture is about.
 He usually draws pics of what he wishes he did yesterday, like volcanos exploding and boats rescuing us from tsunamis.

 Today he wrote: “It’s a football game that you guys are going to–Superbowl.
 Who you guys are cheering for is the people who are losing, but they will win in the end.
-Seattle Seahawks will win! ” Sounds like their recent game.
-(Can they repeat that really repeat that again, and even want to?)
+Seattle Seahawks will win! ” (And he was prophetic too!)

 The ideas are getting on page, albeit through me.
 This is a beginner’s approach to story writing.

-4. He’s got his own math-u-see book.
-And is zooming through it.
-He performs math equations like I rattle off my written opinions.
-Freeflowing.
-Sometimes I’ll lay flash cards on the floor and have him use dried beans, legos or manipulatives to answer the questions.
+He’s got his own Math-U-See book.
+And he’s zooming through it.
+He performs math equations like I rattle off my written opinion.
+Sometimes I’ll lay flash cards on the floor and have him use dried beans, Legos, or manipulatives to answer the questions.

-5. He began reading when he was five.
-Like phonics sounding out stuff.
-His Dick and Jane book.
+He began reading when he was five.
+As in we sounded letters out phonics-style.
+We read his Dick and Jane book together.
 Then Dr. Seuss’s Hop on Pop.
 And now he’s reading Toad on the Road and Fat Cat on the Mat.
 He’s learning his blends, double vowel words and why an e at the end of the word is silent.

 Bananagrams, Scrabble Slam and simply building words from scrabble tiles are useful kinesthetic approaches to reading that he loves.
 Even six year olds can learn vocabulary.